micag2025/llmed_certification_FineTuneFlow/README.md

 - **Tokenization**:
   - All text inputs (`dialogue`) are tokenized using the model-specific tokenizer.
   - For causal models, if `pad_token` was missing, it was set to `eos_token` to allow batching/padding.
-  - Seq2seq and causal models both use truncation and padding (`max_length=1024`) to ensure consistent tensor shapes.
+  - Seq2seq and causal models both use truncation and padding (`max_length=768`) to ensure consistent tensor shapes.
 - **Dataset splitting**:
   - Selected a subset of samples (`N_SAMPLES`) from the HighlightSUM train split for benchmarking.
-  = If desired, you could extend this to full train/validation/test splits for proper evaluation.
 - **Batching (seq2seq models)**:
  - Inputs are batched to reduce memory usage on GPU, which is part of preprocessing before model inference.